Why You Should Replace Your Car Seat After A Crash For Increased Car Seat Safety

 NHTSA’s policy on replacing child restraints after minor vehicle crashes to the following:

-- NHTSA recommends that child safety seats and boosters be replaced following a moderate or severe crash in order to ensure a continued high level of crash protection for child passengers.
+- NHTSA recommends replacing child safety seats and boosters following a moderate or severe crash in order to ensure a continued high level of crash protection for child passengers.

 - NHTSA recommends that child safety seats do not automatically need to be replaced following a minor crash..